-Opinion on the Consolidated Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheets of SMTC Corporation and its subsidiaries, (together, the Company) as of December 31, 2017 and January 1, 2017, and the related consolidated statements of operations and comprehensive loss, shareholders' equity and cash flows for each of the years ended December 31, 2017, January 1, 2017 and January 3, 2016, including the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and January 1, 2017, and their results of operations and their cash flows for each of the years ended December 31, 2017, January 1, 2017 and January 3, 2016 in conformity with accounting principles generally accepted in the United States of America (US GAAP).
+We have audited the accompanying consolidated balance sheets of SMTC Corporation and its subsidiaries (the "Company") as of December 30, 2018 and December 31, 2017, and the related consolidated statements of operations and comprehensive loss, changes in shareholders' equity and cash flows for the years ended December 30, 2018, December 31, 2017 and January 1, 2017 including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 30, 2018 and December 31, 2017, and their results of operations and their cash flows for the years ended December 30, 2018, December 31, 2017 and January 1, 2017 in conformity with accounting principles generally accepted in the United States of America.